KR-Ravindra/nautilus-nrp-guide/README.md

 ## To be continued..

 Well now, you are good to run your wokloads as jobs/batch jobs on the kubernetes cluster.
-I will come back with detailed tutorial on deploying workloads soon.

 You can also refer documentation for [https://docs.nationalresearchplatform.org/userdocs/running/ ](https://docs.nationalresearchplatform.org/userdocs/running/)